andreialexc30/exampleportfolio/README.md

 Hello!
 Basically this is a mini project I made in the course of two days as I surfed YouTube for ideas.
 It consists of plain HTML, CSS and (very little) JavaScript.
 It's an example of a web dev's portofolio and while doing this I've strengthened my previous knowledge of HTML & CSS and at the same time learned more about custom properties and responsive design.
+Edit: Updated placeholder image in the about me section.
+Added live version available at: https://andreialexc30.github.io/exampleportfolio/